…”It’s all in your head Jimmy, the test results confirm that you’re okay”

 When you’re sad, it could result in symptoms like stomach ulcers or high blood pressure.
 Also, negative emotions can affect some vital organs in your body leading to physical pain.

-As you can see above, our brain, emotion, and pain are all interconnected.
+As you can see above, our brain, emotion, and pain are all connected one way or the other.
 Pain can arouse a lot of negative emotions that could hurt your body (health).
-Stress, on the other hand, can constrict the muscles and nerves which, in turn, can also cause physical pain.
+Stress, on the other hand, can constrict the muscles and nerves which can also cause physical pain.

 Finally, physical pain can send signals to the brain prompting it of a disorder that may be emotional.
 You must avoid unnecessary medication and reduce pain naturally instead.
 Also, paying attention to your mental well-being and controlling your thoughts are all pain control techniques.
 They will help you to live a healthier and happier life.